Jarzmyn/-Product-Sales-Performance-Analysis/README.md

-# 📊 Product Sales Performance Analysis
+# 📊 Product Performance Analysis

 ## Project Overview
-Welcome to the **Product Sales Performance Analysis**!
+Welcome to the **Product Performance Analysis**!
 This interactive Power BI report provides a deep dive into **product performance, regional sales trends, customer satisfaction, and profitability** for **Company H**.
 The analysis covers data from 2022 to 2024 and highlights both strengths and challenges, with a special focus on improving decision-making for better financial health and customer satisfaction!

 ## What’s Inside?
 - **Power BI Report (.pbix)** - Interactive Power BI dashboard with insights.